-This report was prepared for you in the context of actuarial requirements under the Act, under the terms of our agreement with you dated 23 March 2017.
+This report was prepared for you in the context of actuarial requirements under the Act, under the terms of our agreement with you dated 23 March 2017, as extended by the agreement dated 7 August 2020.
 It may not be suitable for use in any other context or for any other purpose and we accept no responsibility for any such use.